-Frequencies for Locations Assigned to Groundwater-Level Monitoring Only
+Frequencies for Locations Assigned to Groundwater-Level Monitoring Only b S2 = Screen 2.

 Notes: Collection frequency: C = continuous; M = monthly (12 times/yr at set time periods); Q = quarterly (4 times/yr).
 Continuous monitoring is achieved by placing a transducer in a well that is programmed to collected groundwater-level measurements at highly frequent intervals (e.g., every 60 or 120 min daily throughout the year).